BasedLukas/speech_to_text/readme.md

 #### 5. Usage
 - default keybinding is `ctrl + F1`

-- Hold to record
+- Hold to record (note icon in system tray)

 - Text will be inserted at cursor location

 #### 6. Known Bugs / TODO
-- allow user to select different models
-- doesnt work in terminal
-- text overides copy buffer
 - very long recordings break system
-- no indication for user that system is recording or not
-- need a config file for microphone choice, keybindings etc